 It's no different from any other modern political controversy, either, in that any kind of middle ground is nonexistent.

 However, unlike any other American strife, the disconnect stems from an absolute difference in experience and exposure.
 There's no middle ground because you've either hunted or you haven't, plain and simple.

-Surely you've seen the animal rights Facebook pages that trash "trophy hunters."
-You've read the countless comments suggesting awful things about someone standing over an exotic animal.
+Surely you've seen the animal rights Facebook pages that criticize "trophy hunters."
+You've read the countless comments suggesting unsavory things about someone standing over an exotic animal.

 As hunters, it's tough looking at one of those pages where we're so greatly outnumbered, knowing all of those people are missing a wide range of facts, only further fueling their own misinformed fury.

-But I truly think most Americans are sick of arguing and want nothing more than to be understood.
-And, as an outdoorsman who loves hunting and hates talking politics, I think it's time to finally address you, my vegan, anti-hunting friends.
+But I truly believe most Americans want nothing more than to be understood.
+And, as an outdoorsman who loves hunting and typically refrains from talking politics, I think it's time to finally address you, my vegan, anti-hunting friends.

 To the anti-hunters:

 I respect your intentions.
 You aren't wrong.
 Many animals live an unfair life.
 It's easy to eat a cheeseburger until you see where it came from.
 I get that.